• Skip to main content

 • Add FLOUR and BAKING SODA, stir until flour is about halfway absorbed into batter.

-• Allow banana bread to cool in the pan for 10 minutes on a cooling rack, then transfer it out of the pan onto a cooling rack and cool completely.
+• Let the banana bread cool in the pan for 10 minutes on a cooling rack.
+Then, remove it from the pan and transfer it to the rack to cool completely.

 • To store, allow banana bread to cool completely.
-Store at room temperature in an airtight container (or refrigerate in humid climates) up to 5 days.
+Store at room temperature in an airtight container up to 5 days.
+I recommend refrigerating in humid climates.

 Equipment